OrhunMahir/SEP_Project/sep-animal-recognition/docs/results/swin_tiny_gradcam_available4534/README.md

 > **Dataset scope:** the original manifest contains 5,432 rows, but 898 source
 > images were unavailable.
 These results therefore must not be compared
 > directly with runs trained on the complete dataset.
+>
+> > **Legacy visualization warning:** the Grad-CAM panels in this historical
+> report were generated with `last_block_norm1`.
+A later attribution audit on
+> all 143 official-test images found a systematic outer-ring artifact at that
+> layer.
+These panels are retained for reproducibility, but they should not be
+> interpreted as reliable localization evidence.
+New Grad-CAM outputs use the
+> audited `stage3_last_norm1` layer.

 ![Abyssinian Grad-CAM example](panels/yolo/00_abyssinian.png)